 To further reduce its exposure to U.S. dollar exchange rate fluctuations, the Company also hedged in 2006, 2005 and 2004 certain euro-denominated forecasted transactions that cover at year-end a large part of its research and development, selling general and administrative expenses as well as a portion of its front-end manufacturing production costs of semi-finished goods.
 The foreign currency forward contracts and currency options used to hedge foreign currency exposures are reflected at their fair value in the consolidated balance sheet and meet the criteria for designation as cash flow hedges.
 The criteria for designating a derivative as a hedge include the instrument's effectiveness in risk reduction and, in most cases, a one-to-one matching of the derivative instrument to its underlying transaction.
-Foreign currency forward contracts and currency options used as hedges are effective at reducing the Euro/ U.S. dollar currency fluctuation risk and are designated as a hedge at the inception of the contract and on an on-going basis over the duration of the hedge relationship.
+Foreign currency forward contracts and currency options used as hedge at the inception of the contract and on an on-going basis over the duration of the hedge relationship.
 Effectiveness on transactions hedged through purchased currency options is measured on the full fair value of the option, including the time value of the option.
-For these derivatives, ineffectiveness appears if the hedge relationship is not perfectly effective or if the cumulative gain or loss on the derivative hedging instrument exceeds the cumulative change in the expected future cash flows on the hedged transactions.
+For these derivative, ineffectiveness appears if the hedge relationship is not perfectly effective or if the cumulative gain or loss on the derivative hedging instrument exceeds the cumulative change in the expected future cash flows on the hedged transactions.
 The ineffective portion of the hedge is immediately reported in "other income and expenses, net" in the consolidated statements of income.